 Making the centers

-- Place this flat textured ball in the center of the daisy.
+- Then, place this flat textured ball in the center of the daisy.

-- Let the daisies dry well for at least 3 hours or more depending on the weather.
+- And, let the daisies dry well for at least 3 hours or more depending on the weather.

-- Gently dust the center of the flower with yellow petal dust (use white petal dust to lighten the intensity of the colors)
+- First, gently dust the center of the flower with yellow petal dust (use white petal dust to lighten the intensity of the colors).

-- Mix a little yellow to the forest green and dust the edges of the centers but not on the petals.
+- Then, mix a little yellow to the forest green and dust the edges of the centers but not on the petals.

 - It's ok if a little dust spread towards the petals but you want to keep most of the petals white.